simulogics/airlinesim-docs/content/docs/advanced/bookings/flight-rating-system/index.en.md

 The image is formed over time, based on the subjective experiences of passengers after they've completed their flights.
 This is why decisions have long-term effects: An airline that transitions from flying ancient, uncomfortable aircraft to comfortable, modern aircraft overnight will not see an immediate change in the average passenger's opinion of them.

-Just like before, the Flight Rating tab will show green bars if you have a good or excellent image and red bars if your image is poor or lousy.

 ## Flight Rating

 The overall Flight Rating derives from evaluating both of the above-mentioned factors.
 This rating is then set against the price of the flight to produce a value called the Price-Performance Ratio (PPR).
 This only directly affects passengers flying between the two evaluated destinations - a positive PPR will, generally speaking, attract at least some traffic, whereas a negative PPR will not.